Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Strategy

-A local collection of artists and art enthusiasts would like an online meeting, or focal point to share their enthusiasm.
+A local collection of artists and art enthusiasts would like an online presence, or focal point to share their enthusiasm.

-The casual browser of the site should be shown members' artworks that would encourage further membership applications.
+The casual browser of the site should be shown members' artworks that would entice further membership applications.

+Another encouragement is the list of club activities run throughout the year to encourage club participation.

 With that in mind, provide an initial membership request form.

 From the request form the administrative processes emerge of reporting, updating and, if need be, deleting lapsed art club members.
 Administrators also need the ability to enter membership details if the requestor does not have access to the web site.

+Administrators also need to administer members' artworks, what to display, what details are relevant for exhibition, or potential sale of the members' work.

+Administrators need to enter, refine and delete past club activities for the members (and casual browsers) to attend to encourage their interest in local art.

 ### Scope

 The minimum viable product would be the ability to record membership and show artwork in some easy to view way.

+#### Functional Specification.
 Following administrative Create, Read, Update and Delete (CRUD) procedures for membership and artworks.
 * Storing membership details with limited access.
 * Associate the members with details, including stored images, of their work.